Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/gnm.md

 ## Modeling proteins using tiny springs

 You may think that simulating the movements of proteins with hundreds of amino acids will prove hopeless.
 After all, predicting the static structure of a protein has occupied biologists for decades!
 Yet part of what makes structure prediction so challenging is that the search space of potential structures is enormous.
-In contrast, once we have established the static structure of a protein, its dynamic behavior will not allow it to deviate greatly from this static structure, and so the space of potential dynamic structures is narrowed down to those that are similar to the static structure.
+In contrast, once we have established the static structure of a protein, it will not deviate greatly from this static structure, and so the space of potential dynamic structures is narrowed down to those that are similar to the static structure.

 A protein's molecular bonds are constantly vibrating, stretching and compressing, much like that of the oscillating mass-spring system shown in the figure below.
 Bonded atoms are held at a specific distance apart due to the attraction and repulsion of the negatively charged electrons and positively charged nucleus.
-If you push the atoms closer together or pull them farther apart, then they will "bounce back" to their equilibrium.
+If you were to push the atoms closer together or pull them farther apart, then they would "bounce back" to their equilibrium.

 [![image-center](../assets/images/600px/mass-spring_first_frame.png){: .align-center}](../assets/images/mass-spring.gif)
 A mass-spring system in which a mass is attached to the end of a spring.
-The more we move the mass from its equilibrium, the greater its resistance and the more it will be repelled back toward equilibrium.
+The more that we move the mass from its equilibrium, the more that it will be repelled back toward equilibrium.
 Image courtesy: [flippingphysics.com](http://flippingphysics.com).
 {: style="font-size: medium;"}

 In an **elastic network model (ENM)**, we imagine nearby alpha carbons of a protein structure to be connected by springs.
 Because distant atoms will not influence each other, we will only connect two alpha carbons if they are within some threshold distance of each other.
 In this lesson, we will describe a **Gaussian network model (GNM)**, an ENM for molecular dynamics.